Ákos Kőműves

 The power provided by Enzyme got out of control, and many of us started using it to test implementation details, which should be avoided at all costs.
 It makes the tests fragile and the codebase more difficult to change.

-We won't go over the Jest and React Testing Library setup here because I provided a working Codesandbox where you can both see the setup and experiment with the code.
+We won't review the Jest and React Testing Library setup here because I provided a working Codesandbox and a GitHub repository where you can both see the setup and experiment with the code.

 Let's jump into it and see how we could test the props on a simple component.